-Most companies employ one person or more whose purpose it is to ensure everything about the business meets the regulatory framework.
+Most companies employ at least one person who’s tasked with making sure ensure everything about the business meets regulatory frameworks.
 This means advising the company against certain activities that could expose it to risk.
-Since this responsibility is pretty wide reaching, many compliance teams will take an overzealous approach to cover any and all bases.
+Since this responsibility is pretty wide-reaching, many compliance teams will take an overzealous approach to cover any and all bases – including creative design work.

 This all-encompassing blanket method often allows no room for creativity, frequently leaving the two disciplines at loggerheads.
 The solution is a logical and measured approach to clear the air and build a mutually beneficial relationship which sits comfortably with compliance and also satisfies the creative brief.
-We’ve got years of industry knowledge and experience under our belts, demonstrating that being more creative doesn’t necessarily leave you exposed to risk.
+We’ve got years of industry knowledge and experience under our belts, demonstrating that creativity doesn’t need to leave you exposed to risk.

 Most creative agencies frequently feel stonewalled by compliance when sharing new work.
 The inevitable fallout is stalled progress and limited productivity.
 This lack of understanding can result in frustration and fraught business relationships.